Visiting Teachers

 Robert Thurman held the first endowed chair in Buddhist Studies in the West, the Jey Tsong Khapa Chair in Indo-Tibetan Buddhist Studies, before retiring in June of 2019.
 Educated at Philips Exeter and Harvard, he then studied Tibet, Tibetan Buddhism, and Asian languages and histories for fifty years with many teachers, including His Holiness the […]

-The Heart of Buddhism A Year Long Buddhist Studies Program, The Awakened Heart,
+The Heart of Buddhism A Year Long Buddhist Studies Program,

 Erik Pema Kunsang